 Cameron has published widely on energy, resources and environmental challenges across disciplines including engineering, biology, philosophy, economics, public policy and law, drawing on degrees in law and engineering (Melbourne University) and masters and doctorate in economics (Oxford as a Rhodes Scholar).
 He has co-founded three successful businesses and has provided advice on energy and environmental policy to government ministers (e.g. China, India, UK and Australia) and international institutions (e.g. OECD, UN).

 Why is Oxford a good place to work in research related to environmental challenges?

-Oxford is the world-leading place to work on environmental challenges because these challenges are so interdisciplinary, and we have interdisciplinary at our core.
+Oxford is a world-leading place to work on environmental challenges because these challenges are so interdisciplinary, and we have interdisciplinarity at our core.
 There is only one other (nameless) institution with the same college system that means we are interacting with people from other disciplines all the time, and the Oxford Martin School is a wonderful asset that brings scholars together, from whatever discipline to solve the key environmental problems that we face.

 What is the biggest environmental challenge facing the planet right now?

 Right now - the biggest human costs come from the horrific air pollution across Asia, which has death tolls that exceed many enormous wars and yet gets limited press.
 In the medium term, climate change is the number one issue.
 In the longer term (and right now), I am very concerned about ecosystem and biodiversity loss.